green-coding-solutions/green-metrics-tool/CONTRIBUTING.md

 - instead of disabling `unused-argument`, prefix the arg (or kwarg) with `_`

 - if you _do_ add disable directives, be aware of where you place them.
-They can unintentially effect more code than you indend.
-The order of precidence should be:
+They can unintentionally affect more code than you intended.
+The order of precedence should be:

   1. inline (only affects the current line)
   1. wrap small bits of code in `# pylint: disable` ... `# pylint: enable` blocks